Mary Mary is delighted to present ‘deshacer’, ektor garcia’s first solo exhibition in the UK and at Mary Mary.

 Spontaneous, intuitive, and frequently revisionist, garcia’s installations can be viewed as a personal psycho-geography crowded with references, emotions, and tensions.
 Heavily worked on and intricately crocheted leather and copper panels stitch together narratives of violence, marginalisation and erasure, as well as tenderness and compassion, expressed all the more viscerally through their close relationships to his personal and lived familial experience.
 Collections of glazed ceramics, found fragments and talismanic objects are visual metaphors for place, mental states, the body, and other people, and garcia interweaves these associations, connecting the past with the present, and the universal with the personal.

 Tending towards lightness and permeability, garcia’s assemblages belie many days and hours of intensive labour and physical production.
 Perhaps masochistically – garcia treats his body as a tool and his hands like a machine configured to fervently and dextrously oppose the mass produced.
-As such, hands themselves appear as repeated motifs and are evidenced constantly in his work: from the expanses of crochet and hand-welded metal to the figurines imprinted with finger marks.
+As such, hands themselves appear as repeated motifs and are evidenced constantly in his work: from the expanses of crochet and collections of doilies to the ceramic chains that mimic stitch work, and the figurines and phallic shapes covered with finger marks.

-garcia’s work tends to be both inclusive and subjective, and express the political and personal, the multivocal and autobiographical at once.
-Journeying to remote regions of Mexico, garcia seeks out specific artisanal techniques that are routed in ancient Meso-American cultural traditions, as well as his own cultural genealogy, adopting and appropriating processes traditionally associated with ritual spaces or else domestic wares.
-His processes align closely with the fibre art movement of the 1960s and 1970s; the wire sculptures of Ruth Asawa, the leather masks of Nancy Grossman, and queer feminist textile artists such as Harmony Hammond.
+His work, both inclusive and subjective, expresses the political and personal, and the multivocal and autobiographical at once.
+Journeying to remote regions of Mexico, garcia seeks out specific artisanal techniques that are routed in ancient Meso-American cultural traditions, as well as his own cultural genealogy, adopting and appropriating processes traditionally associated with ritual spaces or else domestic wares. garcia’s processes also align him closely to the fibre art movement of the 1960s and 1970s; the wire sculptures of Ruth Asawa, the leather masks of Nancy Grossman and other queer, feminist textile artists such as Harmony Hammond who asserted so-called feminine materials and craft processes as fine art.
 Likewise, garcia’s elaborate installations confront gendered notions of materials and trouble the traditional division between high and low culture.
-Above all, garcia’s work occupies its own temporal continuum, identifying only with itself and deeply embedded within an emotive and psychological symbolic lexicon.